 We are exposed to market risk from changes in foreign currency exchange rates and commodity prices as well as credit risk, each of which could impact our consolidated financial statements.
 We generally address our exposure to these risks through our normal operating activities.
-Please refer to Note 2 to our audited consolidated financial statements included in this Annual Report for information regarding derivative financial instruments and discussion of exposures to foreign currency and foreign currency-denominated debt.
+Please refer to Note 2 to our Consolidated Financial Statements included in this Annual Report for information regarding derivative financial instruments and discussion of exposures to foreign currency and foreign currency-denominated debt.